Special Events

 Intro to Astronomy

 Explore the wonders and mysteries of the nighttime sky.
 What is the Milky Way?
 What are stars made of?
 How did the Earth and Moon form?
 Why do we believe the Universe began in a "Big Bang"?
 We will discuss these and other topics, as well as the underlying laws of nature and the tools we use to explore the universe.
-Join us on this four-week journey of cosmic discovery, every Wednesday from Jan 18 to Feb 8!
+Join us on this four-week journey of cosmic discovery!
 No prior knowledge of Astronomy is required.
 All concepts and theories will be explained and your questions answered in simple language by our professional astronomers.
 A registered adult must accompany all registered participants under the age of 16.

-We will update this page with dates and times for each course, as well as direct links for registration, once they become available.
+We will update this page with dates and times for each course, as well as direct links for registration, as they become available.

 Up in the Sky